bitzesty/uktt/README.md

 $ bundle console
 ```

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can also run `bin/console` (or `bundle console` outside of a rails app) for an interactive prompt that will allow you to experiment.

 ## Contributing

-Bug reports and pull requests are welcome on GitLab at https://gitlab.bitzesty.com/christopher.unger/uktt.
+Bug reports and pull requests are welcome on GitLab at https://github.com/mcumcu/uktt/issues.

+PRs can be submitted here https://github.com/mcumcu/uktt/pulls.

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License